 Higher salary.
 New challenges.
 Misfit with recent boss.
 Desire to get hand on much larger sets.
 Or pure world peace.
 None of the above is the main reason for data analysts to change their job.
 But what is then?

 Not just American beauty contests, but also job interviews have quotes like “I wish a world-wide peace”.
 These are ridiculous statements on why you decided to change the job.
-I interviewed more than 250 people in my career and thus there is no shortage of even bizarre statements like “My father greats you, he thinks Allianz is still very good company and hopes you gonna get me the job.”
-Since half a year I have been doing the interviews in new country.
+I interviewed more than 350 people in my career and thus there is no shortage of even bizarre statements like “My father greats you, he thinks Allianz is still very good company and hopes you gonna get me the job.”
+Since 2017 I have been doing the interviews in a new country.
 I thought I would be learning some new “world peace” equivalents of this market.
 However, my surprise has been much bigger.

 Loneliness as the denominator

 I felt sorry for the guy, when it appeared in first interview.
 But when second, third and then forth candidate has come up with same reason of leaving recent job, I got on my toes.
-I thought if this market is some fairy tale cursed by mighty wizard.
+I thought if this market is some kind of fairy-tale kingdom cursed by mighty wizard.
 I could not comprehend, why so many people have loneliness as the common denominator of their life.
-This was not relationship- or friend-loneliness.
-Rather this was work, analytical loneliness.
+This was not relationship- or friend- kind of loneliness.
+Rather this was all about work, the analytical loneliness.

 How the story goes …

-You graduated from some technical or IT inclined economic universities.
+You graduated from some technical or IT-savvy economic university.
 You love puzzles and quizzes, you loved Math competitions and finding new interesting links between things.
-Thus, you look around the job market, where you can put your talent into use.
-Attend several interviews and find out, that your potential employer has serious data conundrums ahead and that analysts would be measured against demanding criteria.
+Thus, you look around the job market, where would you be able to put your talent into use.
+You attend several interviews and find out, that your potential employer has serious data conundrums ahead and that analysts would be measured against demanding criteria.
 You are thrilled.
 This is exactly what you are longing for: Let some task beat the f**k of you, so you can learn something new.